 Because water-based paint products dry quicker than the solvent-based paints and produce very little to no odors or fumes, the homeowner can safely stay in the same room while the painter is painting.

-When painting any room using water based paints is the enviro safe way to go.
-With a never ending selection of paint colour choices and paint finishes that have long durability and easy wash factors, today’s water-based paints are the better choice than their almost extinct solvent-based paint predecessor.
-The elimination of the emission of strong volatile organic compounds (VOCS) make it the safer for human and environmentally safe choice to go with.
+When painting any room it is recommended to use a water based paints as the enviro safe way to go.
+With a never ending selection of paint colour choices and paint finishes that have long durability and easy wash factors, today’s water-based paints are the better choice than their solvent-based paint predecessor.
+The elimination of the strong emissions from the volatile organic compounds (VOCS) make water based paints the safer choice for humans and the environment.

 How To Tell The Difference Between the Water Based and Oil Based Paints

 A quick way to tell the difference and to know if the paint on your current walls is oil-based or water-based is by wiping it with a rag that is wet with either soap and water or alcohol.
-After wiping the wall surface, if there is paint on the rag it means the paint is water based and if there is no paint colour rubbed off onto the rag that is a clear sign of oil based paint.
+After wiping the wall surface, if there is any paint on the rag it means that the paint is water based, on the contrary if there is no paint colour rubbed off on the rag that is a sure clear sign that it is an oil based paint.

 What is Paint Made Of

 Binders are plastic polymers that bring the pigment together to form a durable coating.
-Latex or water-based paints have 100 percent acrylic binders while the oil paints have linseed or synthetic alkyd oils.
+Latex or water-based paints have 100 percent acrylic binders while the oil-based paints have linseed or synthetic alkyd oils.

 Liquids are the mineral spirits used in oil based paints that bring everything together to create a tough and durable coating or film.
-While liquids in oil paint evaporate those of the latex or water-based paints stay flexible yet durable.
-The water liquid helps latex paints to keep its colour most noticeably on the exterior in direct sunlight.
+While liquids in oil paints evaporate those of the latex or water-based paints stay flexible yet durable.
+The water liquid helps latex paints to keep its colour most noticeably when used on exterior surfaces that have exposure to direct sunlight.